A. RecruitPack Service Terms

 Direct marketing will only occur if:

-• Expr3ss! has the consent of the individual or where otherwise permitted by law (including where the use or disclosure is necessary to meet a contractual obligation to the Commonwealth);
+• Expr3ss! has the explicit consent of the individual or where otherwise permitted by law (including where the use or disclosure is necessary to meet a contractual obligation to the Commonwealth);

 • the individual would reasonably expect Expr3ss! to use or disclose the personal information a direct marketing purpose;